luiswirth/bsc-thesis/src/matter.typ

 ```

 Now that we have this we can implement a useful iterator on our `ExteriorElement`
-struct that allows us to iterate through the basis expansion consiting
+struct that allows us to iterate through the basis expansion consisting
 of both the coefficent and the exterior basis element.
 ```rust
 pub fn basis_iter(&self) -> impl Iterator<Item = (f64, ExteriorTerm)> + '_ {